translate/translate/docs/commands/moz2po.rst

 moz2po and po2moz
 *****************

 moz2po converts Mozilla files to PO files.
-It wraps converters that handle .properties, .dtd, .xhtml and some strange Mozilla files.
+It wraps converters that handle .properties, .dtd and some strange Mozilla files.
-The tool can extract from an XPI file and build your complete XPI file from your PO files or work with files from Mozilla CVS.
-Thus providing a complete roundtrip for Mozilla localisation using PO files and PO editors.
+The tool can extract from an XPI file or work with files from Mozilla's Mercurial repository.
+The tools thus provides a complete roundtrip for Mozilla localisation using PO files and PO editors.

 .. note::

     This page should only be used as a reference to the command-line options for moz2po and po2moz.
 For more about using the Translate Toolkit and PO files for translating Mozilla products, please see the page on :doc:`mozilla_l10n_scripts`.

-.. warning:: The conversion to and from XPI files is no longer actively supported, please work directly against Mozilla CVS files.
+.. warning:: The conversion to and from XPI files is no longer actively supported.
+The preffered method is to work directly with files in Mozilla's Mercurial version control system.

 .. _pages/toolkit/moz2po#usage: